lemlac/mulem/docs/reference.md

 -- But it all makes sense following the 3 rules.
 ```

-*The core idea…* Mulang let's you write code that looks like the structure it describes.
+*The core idea…* Mulem let's you write code that looks like the structure it describes.
 Blocks of logic get indentation.
 Inline expressions stay on one line.
 The switching rules exist so you never have to fight the formatter to achieve either one.

 ### Pattern Splitting